Transport of Spin and Mass at Normal-Superfluid Interfaces in the Unitary Fermi Gas: Introduction

-In our analysis, we consider a unitary Fermi gas of homogeneous density~\cite{mukherjee2017homogeneous} separated into a polarized normal region on the left and a superfluid region on the right, illustrated schematically in Fig.~\ref{fig:1}.
-The two regions are assumed to be at the same temperature and pressure, but at different chemical potentials.
-Experimentally, such a system can be prepared by employing a light sheet barrier~\cite{valtolina2017exploring}, to initially divide two regions of different spin polarization.
-The barrier can then be ramped down to allow the system to equilibrate through transport.
-We employ our mean-field model to calculate the instantaneous spin and mass currents through the interface.
-In Section II we introduce our mean-field model, and in Section III we outline the calculation of the transport currents.
-In Section IV we present and discuss our results and we conclude in Section V.
+The remainder of the paper is structured as follows.
+In Section II we introduce our phenomenological mean-field model, and in Section III we outline the calculation of the transport currents.
+In Section IV we present and discuss our results, and we conclude in Section V.